infosys-gcp-training/gke-training/03-k8s-deployments/INSTRUCTIONS-part-1.md

 # GKE Training Module
-## Activity 05 - Deployments
+## Activity 03 - Deployments
 ### Part 1

 ## Activity Objective

 The purpose of this activity is to learn about Kubernetes **Deployments**.
-By the time you are finished with this activity, you will have a better idea of **deployments** How to deploy them, how to list them and how to view their details.
+By the time you are finished with this activity, you will have a better idea of **deployments** How to deploy them imperatively, how to list them and how to view their details.

 ## Links
 * [Kubernetes Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)